yalmip/yalmip.github.io/_posts/scratch/modellingif.md

 elseif e>=2 && e <= 5
  f = 2+e;
 elseif e >= 5
- f = 2;
+ f = 7;
 end
 ````

 This code will not run, and MATLAB will raise an error, as you are you are using an [sdpvar](/command/sdpvar) in the **if** construct.
-What we have to do is to translate this to simple combinatorial cases, and implement that using binary variables.
+What we have to do is to translate this to a simple combinatorial model, and implement that using binary variables.

 ### Enumerate the possible cases